MattiaPischedda/Project/Hull White & Black Karasinski Trinomial tree - Bermudian Swaption/README.md

 - Veronesi, P. (2010a).
 14 - interest rate models in continuous time.
 In Fixed income securities: Valuation, risk, and risk management, pages 499–529.
 John Wiley & Sons
 - Hull, J. C. (2022).
-Equilibrium models of the short rate.
-In Option, Futures, and Other Derivatives, page
+Option, Futures, and Other Derivatives.
-697. Pearson.